 Thankfully, it would seem the plan to shoot the entirety of Peaky Blinders season 6 in less than three months endured – set images confirm filming has wrapped – though that doesn't mean we can expect its imminent arrival.

 That's because new seasons of the show require "another six months of editing," according to its director, so we're not certain season 6 will land any time before the end of the year – with early 2022 looking a more likely date.

 That's it, that's the final wrap for #PeakyBlinders .
 We can't wait to see this on our screens and from what we witnessed today...S6 will be EPIC 📽🎬🤯💥🧨🥃🚬 #PeakyBlinders6 pic.twitter.com/salWkEhXCZMay 27, 2021

-So, what do we know of Peaky Blinders in terms of its story?
+So, what do we know of Peaky Blinders in terms of its cast and story?

 Well, expect to see some familiar faces tying up the loose ends left by Tommy's failed assassination of Sir Oswald Mosely.
 Speaking of the slimy Blackshirts founder, we know from a BBC Sounds podcast that Sam Claflin will be returning for the role, and that the first episode of season 6 is called 'Black Day'.
 The official Peaky Blinders account also tweeted his involvement back in February 2021.

 Sam Claflin returns as Oswald Mosley in #PeakyBlinders series 6📷 Matt Squire pic.twitter.com/8gGnrYsDjNFebruary 25, 2021

 We know Cillian Murphy is returning as Tommy, too, along with the other usual Shelby suspects.
 Granted, season 5 ended with the show's main character looking rather distressed in a field with a gun to his head, but our money's on him living to fight another day – especially since we've spotted Murphy in several recent set images.